MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Word.FileOpen.OpenCmdFileMruPriv

 This event indicates Office Word opens a document from the Most Recent Used (MRU) list.
 It also contains critical file open performance data and is an app start event from user perspective.
 The event monitors whether fileopen-from-MRU is working as expected.
-It is also used to calculated monthly active users/devices, and cloud reliability metrics.
+It's also used to calculated monthly active users/devices, and cloud reliability metrics.

 The following fields are collected: